0-Sacha/LittleECS/examples/README.md

 bazelisk build //...
 ```

-Then you can run a program with (example with `//Workflow:Workflow`, see below for the list of example)
+Then you can run a program with (example with `//workflow:workflow`, see below for the list of example)
 ```
-.\bazel-bin\Workflow\Workflow
+.\bazel-bin\workflow\workflow
 ```

 ### List Of examples

-- `//Workflow:Workflow`: A classic Workflow
+- `//workflow:workflow`: A classic workflow